Canada May inflation accelerates at fastest pace in a decade

-OTTAWA (Reuters) -Inflation in Canada in May accelerated at its fastest pace in a decade for a second month in a row, driven by surging shelter and vehicle prices, as the impact of the statistical comparison to tanking prices last year eased, data showed on Wednesday.
+OTTAWA, June 16 (Reuters) - Inflation in Canada in May accelerated at its fastest pace in a decade for a second month in a row, driven by surging shelter and vehicle prices, as the impact of the statistical comparison to tanking prices last year eased, data showed on Wednesday.

 Canada's annual inflation rate accelerated to 3.6%, from 3.4% in April, Statistics Canada said.
 That was slightly ahead of analyst expectations that the annual rate would rise to 3.5%.